blakeaw/LipidBilayerAnalysis/README.md

-Mean Squared displacement functions: pMSD.py - a set of functions to compute the MSD of MD Analysis selections and lists of selections pMSD_cyton.pyx - a Cython version of the MSD_list function from pMSD.py mda_msd.py - combines most of the features of the individual function in pMSD.py into a single function
+Mean Squared displacement functions: pMSD.py - a set of functions to compute the MSD of MD Analysis selections and lists of selections pMSD_cyton.pyx - a Cython version of the MSD_list function from pMSD.py mda_msd.py - combines most of the features of the individual functions in pMSD.py into a single function

 Center of Mass (COM) representation functions and classes:
   MemSys.py - processes the trajectory and selection of the membrane lipids and